 Congenital Deficiency of Vitamin K-Dependent Clotting Factors

-Congenital combined deficiency of vitamin K-dependent clotting factors (VKCFD) is a rare autosomal recessive bleeding disorder.
-The clinical presentation of combined deficient activity of clotting factors II (FII), FVII, FIX and FX (and proteins C, S and Z) occurs most commonly due to acquired vitamin K deficiency, in particular resulting from liver disease, malabsorption or malnutrition, or associated with a number of medications, most notably overdose of warfarin or warfarin derivatives.
+Combined deficiency of vitamin K-dependent clotting factors (VKCFD) arises only rarely as a congenital condition.
+Congenital VKCFD is inherited as one of two variants; both are rare autosomal recessive bleeding disorders.
+The more common clinical presentation of combined deficient activity of clotting factors II (FII), FVII, FIX and FX (and proteins C, S and Z) occurs due to acquired vitamin K deficiency, in particular resulting from liver disease, malabsorption or malnutrition, or associated with a number of medications, most notably overdose of warfarin or warfarin derivatives.

-Fewer than 30 kindreds of VKCFD have been described in the ensuing half century, and the degree of deficiency is variable among the reported cases.
+During the ensuing half-century, diagnoses of VKCFD have been extremely rare.
+The most comprehensive collection of reported cases of VKCFD1 (genetic defect of GGCX associated with low VKDP clotting factors) includes fewer than 30 kindreds; 5,7 four families with VKCFD2 have been described.8 The degree of deficiency is variable among the reported cases.
 The particular combination of deficient FII, FVII, FIX and FX results in multiple levels of defective thrombin generation.
-Activity of the substrate prothrombin is itself deficient and additionally thrombin generation via both the Tissue Factor/FVIIa and via the tenase complex is impaired.
-Likewise, deficiencies of proteins in each of the intrinsic, extrinsic, and common pathways of the coagulation cascade are reflected in prolongation of both the PT and aPTT screening tests.
-The prolongation of the PT may be more marked than the prolongation of the aPTT in milder cases. Ƴ-carboxylation is required also for the normal function the anticoagulant proteins C, S, and Z, and a tendency to thrombosis has been implicated in one case.5
+Activity of the substrate prothrombin is itself deficient, and additionally thrombin generation via both the Tissue Factor/FVIIa and via the tenase complex is impaired.
+Deficiency of proteins in each of the intrinsic, extrinsic, and common pathways of the coagulation cascade is reflected in prolongation of both the PT and aPTT screening tests.
+The prolongation of the PT may be more marked than the prolongation of the aPTT in milder cases. Ƴ-carboxylation is required also for the normal function of the anticoagulant proteins C, S, and Z; however, the common presentation and severe complications of VKCFD result from bleeding rather than thrombosis.9

-The full etiology of VKCFD became clear after the cloning and characterization of the gene encoding the GGCX protein by Stafford and colleagues in 19916,7 and the gene encoding the VKOR complex by Stafford and colleagues and Oldenburg and colleagues in 2004.8, 9,10 Subsequent pedigree studies have led to the designation of two variants: VKCFD1, resulting from mutations in the Ƴ-glutamyl carboxylase gene (GGCX), and VKCFD2, resulting from mutations in the VKOR complex gene (VKORC, or VKOR).11,12,13
+The full etiology of VKCFD became clear after the cloning and characterization of the gene encoding the GGCX protein by Stafford and colleagues in 1991 10, 11 Stafford and colleagues and Oldenburg and colleagues in 2004.12,13,14 Subsequent pedigree studies have led to the designation of the two variants: VKCFD1, resulting from mutations in the Ƴ-glutamyl carboxylase gene (GGCX), and VKCFD2, resulting from mutations in the VKOR complex gene (VKORC1, or VKOR).
+15, 16, 17

 Vitamin K exists in 3 forms: